Scroll To Top

 All sorts of things are for sale besides food: books, clothing and old bric a brac and junk, just a great spot for people-watching, sheltered in medieval arcades.
 You can imagine that this has been going on here for probably 500 years in pretty much the same way as it's functioning today.
 This is a colorful spot, that's for sure.
 There are fresh baked goods, cheeses of all kinds, and there's even some souvenir shops with their postcard racks.

 Most of the people here are not tourists, though.
-They're mostly local residents or perhaps some French tourists.
+They're primarily local residents or perhaps some French tourists.
 Annecy is a very popular town for the French to come and visit.

 The iconic Palais de l'Isle 12th-century castle is situated in the middle of town on an island in the Thiou River and has served as a prison, courthouse.
 This medieval island in the midst of the river is really quite something to walk through.
 The Palais de l'Isle was classified as a Historical Monument in 1900, and today houses a local history museum.
 Its unique architecture and location make it one of the most photographed landmarks in the countryside of France.